patrickhulten/online-shop/README.md

 # Wook Wear Portfolio Site
-Welcome to Wook Wear Portfolio Site, a mock website created with bootstrap 4.0.
+Welcome to Wook Wear Clothing Site, a mock website created with bootstrap 4.0.

 ## Table of Contents